Mikenunz1/EG_For_Learning_Beavs/Documentation/Developer_Documentation.md

 ## How to build a release of the software.

 The Continuous Integration automatically creates a build of the Godot project in the GitHub Repository.
-It will automatically create a release with the defined tag variable in the Github Actions workflow file.
+It will automatically create a release by iterating the version tag.
 The version tag is defined in the .github/workflows/main.yml folder next to the tag: variable.
+It can also be manually changed in this file by reassigning the variable to the desired value.
 ![][image7]

-If the variable remains unchanged between pushes / pull requests, it will update the release with that tag.
-Changing the tag allows a new release to be automatically constructed.
 If the build and release creation is successful, the GitHub actions tab will show that the latest workflow run was successful.
 ![][image8]